AlisaFox/Java/warehouse/README.md

 make the other boxes fit better.
 This is done in the reorganize() method.

 We also can only optimize with oneBox, and not all the of them.

+## To do
+Not much that I can think of rn